dcarlyle/dcarlyle.github.io/_posts/2019-05-11-What is Agile.md

 Steve Jobs once said “People don’t know what they want until you show it to them.”
 Software development and the defining of business processes is an iterative process, which is greatly improved by capturing the views of the end user during creation.

-Agile is about empowering people, treating them as intellectual individuals, as Peter F. Drucker said “The best way to predict the future is to create it.”
+Agile is about empowering people, treating them as intellectual individuals, as Peter F. Drucker said, “The best way to predict the future is to create it.”

-*AGILE IS ABOUT DELIVERING ‘‘BEST POSSIBLE VALUE” NOT MAXIMUM POSSIBLE VALUE* That’s why most Agile approaches define project vision-Focusing on value delivery, not on fixed product de function on strict adherence to plan-Agile is about focusing on business value/ outcome, not strictly project plan/ output-Agile respects the urgency and important of priorities conveyed by the customer/ user, most prominently by incremental delivery and flexible sequencing.
+**AGILE IS ABOUT DELIVERING ‘‘BEST POSSIBLE VALUE” NOT MAXIMUM POSSIBLE VALUE**

+That’s why most Agile approaches define project vision-Focusing on value delivery, not on fixed product de function on strict adherence to plan-Agile is about focusing on business value/ outcome, not strictly project plan/ output-Agile respects the urgency and important of priorities conveyed by the customer/ user, most prominently by incremental delivery and flexible sequencing.
 Agile respects the common sense that all requirements cannot be known at the outset, particularity when the outcomes are intangible and subject to an evolving understanding.

 ## Before
 Traditional approaches were based on sequential processes or waterfall of events, collectively known as *Plan driven*.
 Tasks were managed around a paradigm of process:
-1. *Concrete* - all work is understood before execution
+1. **Concrete** - all work is understood before execution
-2. *Well-defined* - the inputs and outputs are consistent
+2. **Well-defined** - the inputs and outputs are consistent
-3. *Pre-determined* - the steps are predefined before development
+3. **Pre-determined** - the steps are predefined before development

 ### Benefits
 Every step is clearly defined clearly, so this model is exceptionally easy for software engineers to develop a solution in rapidly and accurately.